SumoLogic/sumologic-documentation/docs/get-started/apps-integrations.md

 ### How to upgrade Next-Gen apps

 :::info
-Navigate to the **Releases Notes** tab to know about the version updates.
+See our [Releases Notes](/docs/release-notes) to learn about app version updates.
 :::

 import AppUpdate from '../reuse/apps/app-update.md';